 Kaiser Wilhelm II of Germany paraded into Jerusalem on 31st October 1898.
-The Dowager Russian Empress thought the parade was ‘revolting, perfectly ridiculous, disgusting’, which shows our present-day British media do not have a monopoly on snobbery towards jumped-up heads of state with a love for ceremony and a disregard for diplomatic conventions.
+The Dowager Russian Empress thought the parade was ‘revolting, perfectly ridiculous, disgusting’.
 Wilhelm had attracted the Dowager’s scorn for trying a bit too hard to make an impression.
 He may have been the first European head of state to visit Jerusalem since the Crusades.
 He may have been the ruler of a country less than thirty years old.
 Nevertheless riding into Jerusalem dressed in a white uniform, a gold veil and a spiked helmet, flanked by German soldiers bearing mock-Crusader banners, is perhaps a bit much.
 It is a different level of arrogance though to force the Ottoman government to blast an opening in the walls of the Old City because your spiked helmet did not fit through the door at Jaffa Gate.
 The existing landscape of Jerusalem was altered at the will of a European ruler, for political reasons.
 No other European country had achieved that.
 Wilhelm’s procession marked a new era in Jerusalem.
 Heavy-handed European colonialism had arrived.

 Wilhelm’s overbearing approach is all the more stark because the German presence in Jerusalem was the lightest of the Europeans there.
 No German architectural statement existed before 1890 to compare with the French Notre Dame, the Russian Compound or the British Christ Church.
 The German buildings looked to integrate more closely into the existing landscape of Jerusalem.
 The red-tiled roofs of the houses in the German Colony do mark them out as European.
 Yet the houses are rarely more than two stories and are clearly meant to resemble local houses with exterior staircases and rounded arch windows with shutters.
 Construction began on this site, southwest of the Old City, in 1873 and the architect for many of the buildings was a German, Conrad Schick.
 He applied the same principles to his own house that he built fifteen minutes walk northwest of the Old City.
 It was completed in 1889 and shares the same red-tiled roof offset by predominantly local features.
 The other major German building constructed before 1890 was the Schneller Compound.
 This orphanage is more German in character: the Fraktur script inscription on the front is particularly striking.
 Nevertheless it still does not compare to the British, French and Russian statements in size.
 It is also considerably further north and so the Old City is out of sight.
 None of these buildings appear to be engaged in the same competition as the other Europeans and as a result, they incorporate more local elements.